 Also, cut the video into shorts for distribution on other relevant platforms as teasers.

-Lastly, everyone has their distinguished method.
+Lastly, everyone has their own distinguished method.
 As you shoot more videos, you’ll develop a distinct style.
-While each music video production company and the project is unique, a professional team will ensure your video project runs as smoothly as possible.
+While each music video production company and project is unique, a professional team will ensure your video project runs as smoothly as possible.